nahmedraja/GASAL2/README.md

 } gasal_gpu_storage_t;
 ```

 To align the sequences the user first need to check the availability of the stream.
 If `is_free` is  1 the user can use the current stream to perform the alignment on the GPU.
 To do this, `host_unpacked1` and `host_unpacked2` are filled with the sequences to be aligned.
-Th user must make sure that the number of sequences and the size of batches must not exceed *host_max_n_alns* and *host_max_batch_bytes*.
+Th user makes sure that the number of sequences and the size of batches must not exceed *host_max_n_alns* and *host_max_batch_bytes*, respectively.
 A batch is a concatenation of sequences. *The number of bases in each sequence must a multiple of 8*.
-At the same time the user Hence, if a sequence is not a multiple of 8 `N's` are added at the end of sequence.
+At the same time the user Hence, if a sequence is not a multiple of 8, `N's` are added at the end of sequence.
 We call these redundant bases as *Pad bases*. `host_offsets1` and `host_offsets2` contain the starting point of sequences in the batch that are required to be aligned.
 These offset values include the pad bases, and hence always multiple of 8. `host_lens1` and `host_lens2` are the original length of sequences i.e. excluding pad bases.
-Alignment is performed by calling one of the follwing function:
+Alignment is performed by calling the follwing function:

 ```
 void gasal_aln_async(gasal_gpu_storage_t *gpu_storage, const uint32_t actual_batch1_bytes, const uint32_t actual_batch2_bytes, const uint32_t actual_n_alns, int algo, int start);
 ```

 The `actual_batch1_bytes` and `actual_batch2_bytes` specify the size of the two batches (in bytes) including the pad bases. `actual_n_alns` is the number of alignments to be performed.
 GASAL2 internally sets `is_free` to 0.
+From the performance prespective, if the average lengths of the sequences in *batch1* and *batch2* are not same, then the shorter sequences should be placed in *batch1*

 The `gasal_aln_async()` function returns immediately after launching the alignment kernel on the GPU.
 The user can perform other tasks instead of waiting for the kernel to finish.
 The output of alignments are stored in `host_aln_score`, `host_batch1_end`, `host_batch2_end`, `host_batch1_start`, and `host_batch2_start` arrays.
 To test whether the alignment on GPU is finished, a call to the following function is required to be made: